sricheta92/sp18-202-avengers/Week1Srum.md

 # Day 23 - 28th April

+#### Huy Vo
+* What I did yesterday -  Created enemy characters
+* What I will do today - Level transitions
+* Blocker - None

 #### Sricheta
 * What I did yesterday -  Level 1 testing
 * What I will do today - I will try to resolve bug from level 1